Power of American Natives

 "Power of American Natives" (sometimes also spelled as "P.ower of A.merican N.atives") is a song by German techno duo Dance 2 Trance featuring vocals by USA-born, Germany-based singer Linda Rocco.
 Released in 1992 by Blow Up, Dance Pool and Logic Records as the third single from the duo's first album, Moon Spirits (1992), it is their most commercially successful single, and now widely considered as a classic of its genre.
 It peaked within the top 10 in Austria, Belgium, Finland, Germany, the Netherlands, Norway and Spain.
 In the UK, it was a top-30 hit, peaking at number 25, but fared even better on the UK dance and club charts, peaking at number three.
-The single sold 250,000 records and was awarded a gold disc.
+The single sold 250,000 records and was awarded a gold disc in Germany.
 Its accompanying music video reached the mainstream networks such as MTV.

 In 1998, the song was released in a new remix by DJ Quicksilver, charting in Austria, Germany and Sweden.
 Also in 1997 and 2009, remixes were released.

 Background and release

+The song was originally made as an instrumental and vocals were added after the record company insisted on that a hit needed vocals.
+Because DJ Dag Lerner had an interest in American Indians, the duo came up with the vocal line in the studio, inspired by "Everybody's Free".
+Jam El Mar told in an interview in 2020, "I had this idea of this line because of 'Everybody's Free'.
+Yeah, Rozalla, you know that high note.
+That long high note and I thought something like this could easily happen on this track too.
+And I think this is cool and so I had this idea of the melody and Linda [Rocco] had this idea of this talking, this kind of rap thing.
+It's not a real rap, it's more like a rhythmical talk.
+And then we recorded it and Linda was absolutely brilliant on this like a really rock voice.
+Edgy and powerful."

-Singer Linda Rocco told about making the song in the 2020 book Move Your Body (2 The 90s): Unlimited Eurodance, "I had been working for a long time already with Rolf Elmer (Jam El Mar) and one day he asked if I would be interested in singing on Dance 2 Trance's new song.
-They had already released "Power of American Natives" as an instrumental but didn't have much success with it.
+El Mar first met American-born Rocco in the 1980s and she was invited to the studio to record the vocals.
+Rocco told about making the song in the book Move Your Body (2 The 90s): Unlimited Eurodance, "I had been working for a long time already with Rolf Elmer (Jam El Mar) and one day he asked if I would be interested in singing on Dance 2 Trance's new song.
+They had already released 'Power of American Natives' as an instrumental but didn't have much success with it.
 I then wrote the spoken verses, sang the hook, and the rest is history."
 She added, "And yes, people know exactly who I am on this song.
 It is still played numerous times a day around the world!!"